propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.25 =
+* Updated the stamp duty calculator rates to cater for 1st April 2025 changes

 = 1.0.24 =
 * Updated the Scotland LBTT calculator rates for second/additional homes following recent rate change